East Street Market: History

-Unlike the regulated market which serves the shoppers on East Street today, the original traders did not have allocated plots for their stalls.
+Unlike today's regulated market, the original traders did not have allocated plots for their stalls.
 At 8am, a policeman blew a whistle and traders would rush to claim the best pitches, with shop owners on the Lane claiming the patches outside their front doors.
 This ended in 1927 when the licensing system was introduced.
 Many local men were called up in the Second World War and the market declined.
 In 1948 it was described as "a drab, dead thing, infinitely remote from the cockney tradition".
 However, the market survived and evolved.
 As the population of the area has diversified so have the goods on offer and, along with the traditional fruit and vegetables, the market now sells a mix of Caribbean food, ethnic clothing, CDs and household goods.

-Recently, the Walworth Society has run an animated East Street tour to share the history of the market.
+Recently, the Walworth Society has run East Street tours to share the history of the market.

-East Street was likely to have been the birthplace of Charlie Chaplin, although no birth certificate exists.
-It could therefore also have been the inspiration for his similarly named 1917 seminal short film Easy Street, a suggestion made as early as 1928 in the film The Life Story of Charlie Chaplin by Harry B. Parkinson and reasserted in David Robinson's introduction to the most recent edition of My Autobiography, while the famous trousers and boots of Chaplin's trademark tramp costume may have been inspired by the every-day clothes Chaplin saw worn in what he called East Lane market.
+East Street was the likely birthplace of Charlie Chaplin, although no birth certificate exists.
+It could have been the inspiration for his similarly named 1917 seminal short film Easy Street, a suggestion made as early as 1928 in the film The Life Story of Charlie Chaplin by Harry B. Parkinson and reasserted in David Robinson's introduction to the most recent edition of My Autobiography, while the famous trousers and boots of Chaplin's trademark tramp costume may have been inspired by the every-day clothes Chaplin saw worn in what he called East Lane market.

 It also features in the title sequence to the television programme Only Fools and Horses.

 Produce

-The market sells inexpensive new and second-hand clothing, jewellery, cosmetics, household products, confectionery, fruit and vegetables, CDs and DVDs, shoes, bags and hats, books, cards, meat and fish.
-The eclectic mix of fresh food ranges from cassava to courgettes, durian fruit to eel, sheep heads to cow hooves.
+The market sells new and second-hand clothing, jewellery, cosmetics, household products, confectionery, fruit and vegetables, CDs and DVDs, shoes, bags and hats, books, cards, meat and fish.
+The food ranges from cassava to courgettes, durian fruit to eel, and sheep heads to cow hooves.